sclebow/MACAD-Thesis-MEP-Graph/project_paper.md

 - condition_level
 - condition_im

+#### Budget Parameters
+The simulation engine allows users to define monthly budgets for maintenance tasks, including time and money constraints.
+These budgets influence which tasks can be executed each month, with higher-priority tasks being scheduled first.
+Users can also enable budget rollover, allowing unused budget from one month to carry over to the next.

+We see these as the key parameters for getting useful simulation results.
+In the real world, budgets may vary month to month, and our simulation engine and analysis tools can allow operators to explore the impact of different budget scenarios on asset management outcomes.

+The budget parameters are:
+- Monthly Budget (Hours)
+  - Set the monthly hour budget for maintenance tasks.
+This limits how many maintenance activities can be performed each month.
+- Monthly Budget (Dollars)
+  - Set the monthly dollar budget for maintenance tasks.
+This limits the total cost of maintenance activities each month.
+- Enable Budget Rollover (Boolean)
+  - Allow unused budget from one month to carry over to the next, providing flexibility in scheduling.
+To best simulate real-world scenarios, we recommend lowering the monthly time and money budgets if this option is enabled, to prevent unrealistic accumulation of budget over time.
+We recommend not enabling this option if the goal is to simulate a strict monthly budget scenario, as indefinite budget accumulation is not realistic.
+- Weeks to Schedule Ahead
+  - Set how many weeks past the current date the maintenance scheduler should plan tasks.
+The simulation will always simulate between the system's construction date and the current date.

+#### Input Reflections

+In reality these maintenance and replacement tasks would be determined by the specific equipment and manufacturer recommendations.
+For the purposes of this simulation, we use generic replacement tasks that apply to broad equipment categories.
+Users can customize the replacement task templates to better reflect their specific asset management practices.

+Increased simulation accuracy may even require more granular equipment types in the graph to ensure that the correct replacement tasks are applied.
+For example, if a user wants to differentiate between different sizes or models of transformers, they may need to create separate equipment types in the graph (e.g., "transformer_small", "transformer_large") and define corresponding replacement tasks for each type.
+This allows for more precise control over maintenance and replacement strategies based on the specific characteristics of the equipment.

+We see this as an area for future improvement, where future researchers can explore more detailed equipment classifications and their impact on asset management strategies, based on real-world data and practices.

 ### Simulation Logic

 Once the user sets the RUL simulation parameters, the simulation engine uses these values to calculate the Remaining Useful Life (RUL) for each piece of equipment in the building graph over each month of the simulation period.
 The process involves: